respectlytics/respectlytics-swift/README.md

 ## Privacy by Design

+Your privacy is our priority.
+Our mobile analytics solution is meticulously designed to provide valuable insights without compromising your data.
+We achieve this by collecting only session-based data, using anonymized identifiers that are stored only in your device's memory and renewed every two hours or upon app restart.
+This innovative approach ensures that no personal data is processed, making our solution fully compliant with GDPR and the ePrivacy Directive, so you can avoid the need for user consent for analytics collection.

 | What we DON'T collect | Why |
 |----------------------|-----|
 | IDFA / GAID | Device advertising IDs can track users across apps |